-Why should specialist language teachers invest in a Scheme of Work?
+7 key reasons why specialist language teachers should invest in a Scheme of Work?

 Emilie Woodroffe is a Director at PLN, leading a team of specialist language teachers working across 40 primary schools in the North West.
 A native French speaker with 16 years of experience in primary MFL, she is also the voice and face of PLN’s in-class support programs, Video2Teach and Click2Teach.
 In this blog series, she shares insights, reflections, and ideas to inspire primary language teaching.
 Connect with Emilie on Facebook, LinkedIn, and X.